 If you don’t have either of the above the next option is to tape the bottom of a standard presser foot with masking tape or sellotape tape.
 This again will help to improve the feed of the fabric or leather through the machine.

 Stitch along the long edge of the small rectangle using a 1/4″ (5mm) seam allowance.
 Backstitch at the start and end of sewing to secure the seam.
 If you are working with leather your sewing machine may have difficulty completing the backstitch.
 If this is a problem simply tie off threads after sewing.

 Trim the seam allowances on both the large and small rectangle down to 1/8″ (3mm).

 We recommend pressing the seam allowances open if possible.
-DO NOT iron leather, simply finger press the seam allowances open or lightly hammer.
+Finger press the seam allowances open or lightly hammer and roll.

 Position the previous stitching line to the centre of the rectangles.
 Fold the rectangles in half so that the stitching line is on the OUTSIDE of both rectangles.

 Position the D Ring onto the larger rectangle.
 We used a D Ring that measured 1 1/2″ (40mm) in width.